-Jungle Beach in Sri Lanka is the most accessible and easiest choice for enjoying a day of snorkeling without signing up to go out on a boat.
-Anyone with snorkeling gear can walk out and enjoy life on the reef.
+Jungle Beach in Sri Lanka is the most accessible place for enjoying a day of snorkeling without signing up to go out on a boat.
+You don't need a guide or to sign up for a tour.
+Anyone with snorkeling gear can walk out and enjoy life on the reef!

-Many travelers who aren't sure how to get to Jungle Beach end up getting sucked in by local "guides" or drivers who take them on a confusing route in order to demand a big tip.
+Many travelers who aren't sure how to get to Jungle Beach end up getting sucked in by local "guides" or fast-talking tuk-tuk drivers who take them on a confusing route then demand a big tip afterward.

-Don't believe what you hear: you can get yourself to Jungle Beach easily enough for free to enjoy a great day in the water!
+Don't believe what you hear: you can get yourself to Jungle Beach easily enough for free to enjoy a great day of sunbathing and snorkeling.

 What Is the Jungle Beach in Sri Lanka?

-Located just northwest of the beach at Unawatuna, Jungle Beach is a tiny, semi-hidden bay surrounded by jungle.
-A coral reef is located just a few meters out from the beach.
+Located just northwest of Unawatuna, Jungle Beach is a tiny, semi-hidden bay surrounded by jungle.
+A coral reef is located just a few meters offshore from the beach.

-Although the beach is hardly a "secret," many tourists mistakenly pay extra for snorkeling trips that include a boat ride to Jungle Beach from Unawatuna and other popular beaches in the south.
+Although the beach is hardly a "secret" hidden in the jungle, many tourists mistakenly pay extra for snorkeling trips that include a boat ride to Jungle Beach from Unawatuna and other popular beaches in the south.

 How to Get to Jungle Beach